governance-foundation/governance.foundation/_gxp/diagrams/TERMS.md

 * Value Streams: Value streams or Stakeholder Journeys capture the “How” business activities come together to serve the end-to-end needs of stakeholders.
 * Data Context: Data is the lifeblood of an organization and juxtaposing data to other business architecture elements help provide transparency of information flows.
 * IT Context: IT enables and powers the business capabilities and value streams and overlay of IT information creates the underpinnings of how capabilities and value streams come to life.

+## Indicators

+* Knowledge Information Quality Indicator (KIQI) provides an ability to understand quality of information on which decisions are made
+* Knowledge Information Contribution Indicator (KICI) provides an ability to understand individual contribution to shared knowledge
+* Knowledge Information Usage Indicator (KIUI) provides an ability to understand how individual contribution are being leveraged from shared knowledge, this will allow tracking and rewarding prductised knowledge patterns.
+This would provide an incentive to productise knowledge for the shared knowledge.